GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Ngurm.md

 **Easy Mind**: As a reaction, you may choose to become mindless for 1d10+2 rounds.
 You cannot be a spiently conscious creature as a result.

 **Ngurm Fate**: Anytime you rest, roll a [Will] or [Fort] save with a DV equal to your spell sickness + the number of wounds you have.
 If you fail, you cease to be and a kunekunar is created.

+**Latent Stop**: You gain a 1d4 bonus to all counter spell checks.
+At 4th level this becomes a d6.
+At 8th level this becomes a d8.